Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Related Literature

-There are papers focusing on the dimension reduction of the decision/arm space. \cite{kwon2017sparse,kwon2016gains} consider bandit problem with finite arms, where only a fraction of arms have a positive (non-zero) expected reward.
-Considering contextual continuum-armed bandits, it turns out that if $f$ is globally concave in $\bm y$, then algorithms can be developed to achieve regret $\tilde{O}(d_yT^{(d_x+1)/(d_x+2)})$ \citep{li2019dimension,cesa2017algorithmic}.
-The regret grows linearly with $d_y$ instead of exponentially.
-Applying the variable selection algorithm in our paper as a subroutine, their algorithms can achieve a smaller regret $\tilde{O}(T^{(d_x^*+1)/(d_x^*+2)})$ under sparsity.
+{\RV \Copy{Cop:literature-decision}{While we focus on the sparsity in the covariate space, there are recent studies that focus on the dimension reduction of the decision/arm space \citep{djolonga2013high,tyagi2013continuum, kwon2017sparse,kwon2016gains}.
+It turns out that if the reward function $f$ is concave in $\bm y$, then algorithms can be developed to achieve regret $\tilde{O}(d_yT^{(d_x+1)/(d_x+2)})$ \citep{li2019dimension,cesa2017algorithmic} that scales linearly instead of exponentially with $d_y$.
+Although the approaches are different, our paper can complement this stream of literature: applying the variable selection algorithm in our paper as a subroutine, their algorithms can also achieve even smaller regret $\tilde{O}(T^{(d_x^*+1)/(d_x^*+2)})$ under covariate sparsity.}}